Artalus/odrey/README.md

 A Python script to check your C++ compiled stuff for [One Definition Rule](https://en.cppreference.com/w/cpp/language/definition) violations.

 ## - Why?
-Because debugging ODRV is cumbersome and it's better to catch it at build-time rather than at run-time with [sanitizers](https://github.com/google/sanitizers/wiki/AddressSanitizerOneDefinitionRuleViolation).
+Because debugging ODRV is cumbersome, not always trivial and it's better to catch it at build-time rather than at run-time with [sanitizers](https://github.com/google/sanitizers/wiki/AddressSanitizerOneDefinitionRuleViolation).
 <br>Sanitizers are awesome, though.
 Use sanitizers.
 <br><sub><sup>at least hand sanitizers</sup></sub>

+It should be noted, that this task could be better done within compiler or linker themselves, where code model is available for more scrutinized analysis.
+Ideally, we would like to have a compiler option, something like `-Wodr` and have violations reported before linking procedure.
+No known compiler does this.

 ## - How?
 ```c++